ccos89/japanese-wikipedia-stardict/README.md

 ## Download/Install

-Clone or download the repo from Github.
-Move the whole "JaWikiStar" folder or just all the files within to the directory where you can install custom dictionaries in your ereader/Stardict compatible desktop program.
+Download the latest version of the dictionary from the [Releases](https://github.com/ccos89/japanese-wikipedia-stardict/releases) tab, uncompress the folder, and move the folder or all the files within to the directory where you can install custom dictionaries in your ereader/Stardict compatible desktop program.

 For example, on KOReader, move the whole folder to \koreader\data\dict.